Gubyaukgyi Temple (Myinkaba): Background Behind Mon Style of Temple

-Around 1054 AD, the Burmese monarch and founder of the Pagan Empire, King Anawrahta conquered the Mon capital of Thaton.
-After doing so, he brought back to Bagan the Mon king Makuta, several copies of the Tipitaka written in Mon, as well as numerous Mon monks and artists.
+Around 1054 AD, the Burmese monarch and founder of the Pagan Empire, Anawrahta conquered the Mon capital of Thaton.
+He then brought back to Bagan the Mon king Makuta, several copies of the Tipitaka written in Mon, as well as numerous Mon monks and artists.
 Shortly thereafter, Makuta, while still a captive in Bagan, constructed the Mon-style Nanpaya Temple in Myinkaba Village, a mile south of the city.
-This prompted the construction of numerous more Mon-style temples in Bagan during the next century, from 1060 to 1160 AD, including Gubyaukgyi.
+This prompted the construction of numerous other Mon-style temples in Bagan during the next century, from 1060 to 1160 AD, including Gubyaukgyi.
 Almost all Mon-style temples in Bagan were built during this century, and likewise, almost all of these temples have Mon language inscriptions.

 Damage and Restoration

 A 1982 UNESCO report concerning the conservation of 16 Bagan temples and monuments revealed a number of issues relating to the physical condition of Gubyaukgyi.
 On the exterior, the original cornice was lost, and in its place black algae and lichens had developed.
 A blue green lichen was further found lower on the exterior.
 Meanwhile, multiple areas of stucco were in danger of detachment.
 Interiorly, the entrance hallway had undergone extensive damage from earthquakes.
 The researchers also discovered insect damage and areas where the consolidant polyvinyl acetate had been applied to stabilize flaking paint.

 Due to these issues, a 1984 joint UNESCO/UNDP project was launched to look into preserving several Bagan temples and monuments.
 The project came to fruition, and by 1991, a restoration of Gubyaukgyi was complete.
 The temple's interior frescoes were extensively cleaned, panels and stucco at risk of detachment were fortified, and anti-insect chemicals were applied.
 At the same time, electrical equipment, including lights, were installed in the temple.